dedalus2000/jsaochart/README.md

 The departments could have persons; they can be listed with different text styles.

+All vertical movements are rounded by a "SNAP" value, in order to allow you to keep objects aligned

 # Few notes:
 - look at the TODO.txt for the known missing features/requests.
 I will merge it in this readme very soon